ericvoid/StriderMqtt/README.md

 This library does *not* use concurrency or parallelism internally, as it is intended to use minimum resources.

-This lib also does *not* persist anything.
-If you intend to use QoS 1 or 2 you will have to implement persistence by yourself.
-See the `SqlitePersistenceSample` project, it shows how to implement it appropriately.
+This lib provides classes for persistency.
+By default, it uses memory only.
+So if you intend to use QoS 1 or 2 in an unstable environment, prone to hardware, os or process failure, you should persist in disk.
+A Sqlite implementation is provided, but you can implement `IMqttPersistence` to suit your needs.

+This lib does not guarantee ordering if more than one message is inflight per channel (incoming / outgoing).

 Documentation and Help
 ----------------------